BogdanP17/History-website/README.md

   <li>I tested that the website works on other browser: Chrome, Fire Fox, Microsoft Edge. </li>
   <li>I confirm that in the contact us section all the filled and submit button woks.</li>
   <li>On the header, navigation bar have a nice contrast to be readable and all 3 option works.</li>
+  <li>I have tested the site in devtools and debugging with CodeAnywhere. </li>
   </ul>

   ## Bugs